 If you have epilepsy we would recommend joining our personal alarm service, and even upgrading to our fall detector plan.
-A fall detector automatically raises an alarm call with our Care Team if it detects sudden and drastic movement (a fall for example) from the user.
+A fall detector automatically raises an alarm call with our Response Team if it detects sudden and drastic movement (a fall for example) from the user.

 Editor's Note: This article was updated on 18th April 2022 to reflect current information.